YuXunLu/nlp/README.md

 # nlp

+All codes in my Essay could be found at:

+scr/sense_fusion/ folder.

+The models correspondent files are:

 CBOW: simple.py

-Sense Pooling: simple_linear.py
+Sense Pooling (SPM): simple_linear.py

-Optimized Sense Pooling: opt1_linear_new.py
+Optimized Sense Pooling (OSPM): opt1_linear_new.py

-Neural Network Model: NN_hidden.py
+Neural Network Model (NNOSPM): NN_hidden.py

 Word Vectors used in this model could be download at: